-- Up to 33 turbines approximately 11km southwest of Hawick, Scottish Borders.
-The nearest proposed turbine is approximately 6.5km (4 miles) to Hawick. - Turbine tip heights up to 200 m, with an installed capacity of around 217.8 MW. - It is anticipated that turbines will be delivered from the west of the site, rather than through Hawick, although this is subject to finalisation and agreement. - It is also anticipated that access to the site for general construction traffic will be via a separate site entrance to that used for turbine delivery.
+- Up to 27 turbines approximately 11km southwest of Hawick, Scottish Borders.
+The nearest proposed turbine is approximately 6.5km (4 miles) to Hawick. - Turbine tip heights up to 200 m, with an installed capacity of around 194.4 MW. - It is anticipated that turbines will be delivered from the west of the site, or from further south on the A7 and enter through the southeast of the site, rather than through Hawick, although this is subject to detailed highways analysis. - It is also anticipated that access to the site for general construction traffic will be via a separate site entrance to that used for turbine delivery.

-Invenergy MID HILL WIND FARM Proposed Site Layout
+Proposed Site Layout

-InvenergyMID HILL WIND FARM Design Process
+Design Process

 The Scoping Report, submitted to the Energy Consents Unit (ECU) in August 2024 contained proposals for up to 42 turbines, each up to 200m to tip.
 The Scoping Layout was based on constraints known at the time, and those available from datasets in the public domain and from OS mapping.
+The layout was then again revised in February 2025 for a proposal of up to 33 turbines based on further on-site data, comments from stakeholders and expert advice.

-Following the completion of various site surveys / assessments, comments from the Scoping responses and receipt of expert advice in 2024, a number of key design changes to the proposed project have been made which are as follows:
+A number of key design changes to the proposed project have been made, since February 2025, which are as follows: